Reader: Frequently Asked Questions

 How do I confirm auto-forwarding from Gmail to my custom Reader email address?

 If you set up auto-forwarding from Gmail to your custom Reader email address, Reader will automatically "click" the link contained inside that email to confirm.
-If Gmail is still asking for a confirmation code to complete the auto-forwarding setup, Reader will email your Gmail email address automatically with the code.
+If Gmail is still asking for a confirmation code to complete the auto-forwarding setup, Reader will email your Gmail address automatically with the code, which you can then enter into the auto-forwarding setup.

 How do I customize the sections in the left sidebar of the web app?

-The sections in the left sidebar are just defaults and fully customizable but for Home, Library, Feed, and Search (those are fixed).
-You can reorder the views by dragging and dropping, unpin the views by clicking the down caret at the top of the view, and pin new views on the Manage views page.
+The sections in the left sidebar are just defaults and fully customizable, except for Home, Library, Feed, and Search (those are fixed).
+You can reorder the views by dragging and dropping, unpin the views from the sidebar by clicking the down caret at the top of the view, and pin new views from the Manage views page.

 How do I customize the swipe actions in the Reader mobile app?

-Sometimes when I perform an action on a document such as Inboxing, Latering, or Archiving, it returns me to the document list rather than advanced to the next document?
+Sometimes when I perform an action on a document such as Inboxing, Latering, or Archiving, it returns me to the document list rather than advancing to the next document.
 How do I perform an action and then advance to the next document?

 By default, if you move a document while in its reading view, you'll be returned to previous document list.
 You can toggle this behavior to instead auto-advance by looking for "Toggle auto-advance" in the Command Palette on web or switching the setting in the Settings panel on mobile.